hashicorp/nomad/website/source/guides/operations/vault-integration/index.html.md

 Success!
 Data written to: auth/token/roles/nomad-cluster
 ```

-### Step 6: Generate the Token Role Based Token for the Nomad Server
+### Step 6: Generate the Token for the Nomad Server

 Run the following command to create a token for your Nomad server: